 In addition, ABC serves as the Portland based Design Advocate for THE 1%, a program of the San Francisco based nonprofit, Public Architecture that connects non profits with architecture and design firms willing to give of their time pro bono.
 Design Advocate firms are selected in recognition of their exemplary public service, leadership in the pro bono movement, and track record of design excellence.

 The work of ABC and its principals, Brian Cavanaugh and Mark Ritchie, has won numerous design awards and been published throughout the world.
-Most recently, ABC was awarded the 2014 AIA Northwest & Pacific Region Emerging Firm of the Year Award.
-Other recent awards have included AIA Portland’s 2014 Citizen’s Medal for Design Excellence for the Roberts Creek Cabin and the 2014 AIA Portland Citation Award for Interior Design for the Lubavitch Center of British Columbia.
+Most recently, ABC was awarded a 2017 AIA Small Project Award, which is a national award given by the American Institute of Architects (AIA), as well as a 2016 Citation Award from the AIA Northwest and Pacific Region for Laura’s Place.
+In 2014, ABC received the AIA Northwest & Pacific Region Emerging Firm of the Year Award.
 In 2013, ABC was ranked as one of the top 50 design firms in the U.S. by ARCHITECT Magazine (The ARCHITECT 50).